-- 1) Rajasthan Mission on Skill and Livelihoods (RMoL) is sufficiently empowered to play crucial role in the skill development of PwDs throughout Rajasthan. - 2) The transformation of mainstream vocational training services to provide more accessible and inclusive training for persons with disabilities. - 3) Skills development of persons with disabilities by deepening their specialized
+1) The transformation of mainstream vocational training services to provide more accessible and inclusive training for persons with disabilities.

-- capabilities so that they are able to access incomes through formal sector jobs, through small businesses or community projects. - 4) Provision of Adult Basic Education program so that the current adult education program includes PwDs with appropriate curriculum, access & other facilities. - 5) Providing persons with disabilities with 'apprenticeships' (opportunities to gain employment experience in actual work situations).
-This may require adjustments to the built environment and the acquisition of specialized equipments and technology for training and assessment. - 6) Development of appropriate training standards in line with the market requirement by ensuring the accommodation of the specific training needs of PwD trainees - 7) Through positive action, Employees with Disabilities should be given the right to take part in upgrading courses, training programs on new technologies, and training on paid educational leave on an equitable basis. - 8) Pre- and in-service programs need to be developed for the orientation and training of vocational instructors in disability-related matters.
+- 2) Skills development of persons with disabilities by deepening their specialized capabilities so that they are able to access incomes through formal sector jobs, through small businesses or community projects. - 3) Provision of Adult Basic Education program so that the current adult education program includes PwDs with appropriate curriculum, access & other facilities. - 4) Providing persons with disabilities with 'apprenticeships' (opportunities to gain employment experience in actual work situations).
+This may require adjustments to the built environment and the acquisition of specialized equipments and technology for training and assessment. - 5) Development of appropriate training standards in line with the market requirement by ensuring the accommodation of the specific training needs of PwD trainees - 6) Through positive action, Employees with Disabilities should be given the right to take part in upgrading courses, training programs on new technologies, and training on paid educational leave on an equitable basis. - 7) Pre- and in-service programs need to be developed for the orientation and training of vocational instructors in disability-related matters.

-4.3 Political and Cultural Aspects
+4.3 Cultural and Political Aspects

-4.3.1 Cultural and Creative Activities, Sports and Youth
+4.3.1 Leisure, Recreation, Cultural and Creative Activities, Sports and Youth

-The Government will develop and extend sporting and cultural activities for Persons with Disabilities so that they can participate in sports for recreational, competitive and therapeutic purposes.
+The Government will develop and extend leisure and recreation including sporting and cultural activities for Persons with Disabilities so that they can participate in sports for recreational, competitive and therapeutic purposes.

 - 1) The training and development of trainers/coaches familiar with sports and arts and culture for PwDs. - 2) Creating accessible sporting and cultural facilities for PwDs - 3) Public education programs to make the public, PwDs (especially those living in rural areas), sponsors, sports and cultural administrators aware of the different forms of sports and cultural activities for Persons with Disabilities -locally and at all other levels possible. - 4) Sports for Persons with Disabilities should be 'mainstreamed' as far as possible to increase sponsorship value.
-In other words, it should be promoted jointly with mainstream events. - 5) The government will encourage and ensure greater participation of the disabled athletes in international events such as Paralympics, Special Olympics and Abilympics.
+In other words, it should be promoted jointly with mainstream events. - 5) The government will encourage and ensure greater participation of the disabled